Claris FileMaker (https://www.claris.com) lets you build custom apps to solve business challenges.

 If you are already familiar with FileMaker you can jump into our provided FileMaker file.
 Start with the Database and Form to see the required fields to generate the Letter Template.
 In the Scripts Workspace you can see how the curl call is created and executed.

 Docmosis Cloud Account

-If you don't already have a Docmosis Cloud account, you can sign up for a free trial here.
+If you don't already have a Docmosis Cloud account, you can start a free trial here.

 Once you have an account you should login to the Docmosis Cloud Console.